Tero Lehterä

-Lehterä switched into coaching after retiring his hockey career.
-He is currently the head coach of SaiPa of the Finnish Liiga.
+Lehterä switched into coaching after retiring from professional play in 2007.
+He has been the head coach of SaiPa of the Finnish Liiga.
 He has also coached several Espoo Blues junior teams and worked as an assistant coach for Blues' first team during the 2015-16 season.
 He was supposed to become the head coach of Blues, but the team went bankrupt in 2016.

+During the 2022–23 season of HockeyAllsvenskan he took over mid-season as head coach for Västerås IK after the team had a rough start and hadn't met the high expectations that the relatively high-end lineup had amassed.
+Lehterä succeeded in taking the team to the quarterfinals where they lost to Björklöven IF.
+Tero became known as "Tero the Hero" amongst the Västerås fanbase and many people still hope for his return.
+One of the main reasons for the instant improvement in play for Västerås was his use of neutral zone trap play.

+During the 2023–24 HockeyAllsvenskan season he coached Östersunds IK and cemented his finish style of trap play in HockeyAllsvenskan.

+Lehterä was announced as the new head coach of the Finnish women's national team in May 2025, succeeding Juuso Toivola, who had held the role during the previous three seasons.
+Lehterä had no experience coaching women prior to accepting the position and shared that he was "not very well informed about women's ice hockey" in an interview following the hiring announcement.

+Personal life

-He has also worked as a hockey analyst for tv channels MTV3 and Nelonen.
+Lehterä has also worked as a television ice hockey analyst for MTV3 and Nelonen.

 His nephew, Jori Lehterä, was drafted by the St. Louis Blues and currently plays for the Philadelphia Flyers.
 His daughter, Nea Lehterä, was in the winning team in the cheerleading world championships in 2022.